mikebell/mikebell.io/content/cv.md

 #### Platform Engineer - Hippo Digital - February 2021 to present

-**Government Property Association** - Built and maintain a multi environment AWS setup for a transactional data processing platform.
+**Government Property Agency** - Built and maintain a multi environment AWS setup for a transactional data processing platform.

 * Cloudformation and subsequent refactor to Terraform/Terragrunt
 * CodePipeline, Codebuild and Github Actions